PacktPublishing/Node-Cookbook-3rd-Ed/08-Dealing-With-Security/content.md

 The injected code accesses the `<div>` element with an `id` attribute of` `stat` and sets the `innerHTML` to an alternative status.
 The HTML5 specification indicates that the value of an `id` field should become a global variable (see https://html.spec.whatwg.org/#named-access-on-the-window-object).
-Whilst we could use `document.getElementById` we use the shorthand version for our purposes (although as a development practice this a brittle approach).
+While we could use `document.getElementById` we use the shorthand version for our purposes (although as a development practice this a brittle approach).

 Finally, the `lang` token is `script%3E%3Ca%20href=%22`.